Mrs. Barb Labotka

 “The most important period of life is not the age of university studies, but the first one, the period from birth to the age of six.
 For that is the time when man’s intelligence itself, his greatest implement, is being formed.” —Dr. Maria Montessori

 Mrs. Barb Labotka is a product of Archdiocese of Chicago Catholic schools.
 She attended Our Lady of Perpetual Help School in Glenview for grade school, St. Louise de Marillac High School in Northfield and Loyola University Chicago for undergraduate studies.
-She holds Montessori certification from Seton Montessori Institute in early childhood and is completing a credential for Montessori Leadership and Administration (2020) also from Seton Montessori Institute.
+She holds Montessori certification from Seton Montessori Institute in early childhood.

-She holds a Master’s degree in Teaching and Learning with a specialization in teaching literacy and language and is completing a second Masters degree in Educational Leadership with a specialization in Catholic School Leadership (2020) from DePaul University.
+She holds a Masters degree in Teaching and Learning with a specialization in teaching literacy and language and a second Masters degree, M.Ed in Educational Leadership with a concentration in Catholic School Leadership with Principal Endorsement from DePaul University.
 Mrs. Barb has experience opening Montessori classrooms and has taught pre-k, kindergarten and elementary students for 14 years before becoming a principal.

 Ms. Liana Giannoni has a bachelor’s degree in early childhood education and an Infant-Toddler Specialist certificate from Erickson Institute.
 She was honored to receive one of five Kohl-McCormick Early Childhood Teaching Awards in 1998 for her dedication and service to children and their families.
 Ms. Liana also had the privilege to go to Italy to study the Reggio-Emilia philosophy.

 In her spare time, Ms. Liana loves to try looking at the world through children’s eyes and create welcoming environments that inspire children to explore.
 Her other interests include swimming, crocheting, reading mystery books and picking blueberries.